Greenland Ice Sheet

 4Danish Meteorological Institute, Copenhagen, Denmark

-6Department of Geography, University of Georgia, Athens, GA, USA
+6Department of Geography, University of Georgia, Athens, Georgia, USA

-9Institute for Marine and Atmospheric Research Utrecht, Utrecht University, The Netherlands
+7Institute for Marine and Atmospheric Research Utrecht, Utrecht University, Utrecht, The Netherlands

-10Department of Physics and CIRES, University of Colorado, Boulder, CO, USA
+8Department of Physics and Cooperative Institute for Research in Environmental Sciences, University of Colorado, Boulder, CO, USA

 Total Ice Mass